College Application Deadline: Why You Should Consider Applying Early

-Working through the unfamiliar college application process together can ease stress levels for both you and your child.
+Working through the unfamiliar college application process together can ease stress levels for both you and your student.

 “Deciding on a college is stressful.
-Don’t be surprised if your child freaks out a little; it’s all part of the process,” APU’s Dufault-Hunter advises.
-In particular, he recommends bringing your child on school visits throughout the college application process.
+Don’t be surprised if they freak out a little; it’s all part of the process,” APU’s Dufault-Hunter advises.
+In particular, he recommends bringing your student on school visits throughout the college application process.

 “There’s nothing quite like being on a campus and getting a feel for what it would be like to attend.
 Look at schools of all sizes and types—large and small, private and public,” Dufault-Hunter says.
 “Work with your child’s college counselor to hone the list based on academic interest, in-state/out-of-state preferences, and other unique components of colleges that appeal to their goals and interests.”

-In addition to school visits, help your child gather transcripts and ensure the necessary college exam tests (like the SAT and ACT) have been taken.
-Most importantly, be your child’s biggest cheerleader.
+In addition to school visits, help your student gather transcripts and ensure the necessary college exam tests (like the SAT and ACT) have been taken.
+Most importantly, be their biggest cheerleader.
 Together, you can make college dreams come true!

 Posted: October 24, 2017